dangphung4/twilio-demo/README.md

 ## Description

 This project is a demonstration of Twilio's API capabilities, specifically focusing on voice API features, texting for conversations, and call recordings.
-The backend is built with Node.js and Express, serving API endpoints that integrate with Twilio services.
-The frontend is a React application powered by Vite, providing a user-friendly interface to interact with the Twilio features implemented.

 ## Project Structure

 ```